reflexivesecurity/reflex-docs/about/contributing.rst

 Community Guidelines
 ----------------------------------
 Always treat others in a kind, respectful manner.
-If you need more detailed guidance, refer to the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+If you need more detailed guidance, refer to the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.

 How to Contribute
 ----------------------------------